 Michael (Mike) Crews was appointed by Governor Rick Scott as Secretary of the Florida Department of Corrections on December 17, 2012.

-Secretary Crews began his career with the state in 1984 as a Certified Correctional Officer at Apalachee Correctional Institute and served as a Correctional Probation Officer in Tallahassee.
+Secretary Crews began his career with the state in 1984 as a Certified Correctional Officer at Apalachee Correctional Institution and served as a Correctional Probation Officer in Tallahassee.
 He also worked with the Florida Wildlife Conservation Commission as a part-time officer.

 Secretary Crews began his career with the Florida Department of Law Enforcement (FDLE) in 1987 as a Standards and Training Specialist in the Professionalism Program.
 Over the next several years, he held positions within the program area, including Research and Training Specialist, Field Services Specialist, and Training & Research Manager.
 Mr. Crews then assumed the position of Manager over FDLE’s Criminal Justice Information Program’s Help Desk and Sexual Predator Program.
 Following this tenure, he was selected as the Training and Research Manager in FDLE’s newly created Leadership Center.
 Mr. Crews then served as Bureau Chief of Standards in the Professionalism Program overseeing Florida’s Officer Discipline and Alcohol Testing Programs as well as the Officer Records, Training Trust Fund, and Field Services Sections.
 He was then selected as the Director of the Florida Criminal Justice Executive Institute and FDLE Leadership Center and served in that role until appointed as Director of the Professionalism Program within FDLE.